natemaia/dk/README.md

 `layout` (string) change the workspace window layout.

 - `tile` default tile layout
+- `rtile` tile layout with master area on the right
 - `mono` windows arranged maximized and stacked
 - `grid` all windows try to occupy equal space
 - `spiral` windows shrink by 1/2 towards the center of the screen